kkreuning/rabo.dev/docs/developer-tools/webhooks/advanced-topics/outgoing-ip-addresses.md

 :::warning don't try this at home

-Your server should rely on the cryptographic signature on the event to determine its authenticity.
+Your server should solely rely on an event's cryptographic signature to determine the event's authenticity.

 The list of Rabo Smart Pay outgoing IP addresses may change at any time without a heads up.